top of page

 Due to its extreme remoteness, the Central Kalahari can only be explored on mobile safaris, by 4x4 tented self-drive, or through a handful of pristine, high-end lodges.

-In the drier months, the pans open up into vast, desolate spaces — a dream for photographers and stargazers alike.
+In the drier months, the pans open up into vast, desolate space, a dream for photographers and stargazers alike.
 With almost no light pollution, nights here are unforgettable.
 Deception Valley, Piper Pan and Sunday Pan are iconic names in this wilderness, but the real highlight is the feeling itself: of being truly far from everything, in one of Africa’s last great wild places.

 bottom of page